nyorain/vil/docs/own/design.md

 information this provides.
 This might change when we support tessellation and geometry shaders.

+---

+Initially, I had to planned to automatically re-center the viewport when new content is selected.
+But it's actually nice to see objects from a constant position when selecting a new draw command.
+This could still be useful as an option or as something we implement when a draw command from a different render pass is selected?
+But even then, not changing the camera pos/rot might be nice.

 # Submission synchronization

 When application submits to a queue: